 Wind speed during the application, taken in the area of the application: Purchase a quality anemometer or wind meter to measure wind speed.
-There are several in the market ranging from $40-$120.
 Take readings several times during the application and record the range, for example, 4.5-5.8 mph.
 Do not simply report calm or gusty.

 Ramsay, C.A. and C.R.
 Foss.
 2004.
 Use of a Survey as an Educational Tool for Recordkeeping.
 Journal of Pesticide Safety Education.
 6:1-14.